Can surface-transfer doping and UV irradiation during annealing improve shallow implanted Nitrogen-Vacancy centers in diamond?

+To relate the fluorescence properties and $T_2$ times of the samples, data of a diamond sample (denoted here as \Dref{}) that was prepared using the standard annealing procedure was used from a previous study\cite{braunbeck_2018}.

-Figure~\ref{fig:confocalscans}a-d shows the confocal fluorescence images of representative regions on the respective samples.
-We will analyze these images with regard to (i) the distribution of fluorescence intensity of the individual NV centers, (ii) the density of NV centers, i.e. the $\text{N}\rightarrow \text{NV}$ conversion yield, and (iii) the background fluorescence intensity~$I_B$.
-Luminescence peaks (NV centers) are identified by points, which are maxima within a $\SI{0.3}{\micro\meter} \times \SI{0.3}{\micro\meter}$ environment and have a luminescence well above the background.
+Figure~\ref{fig:confocalscans}a-d shows confocal fluorescence images of representative regions on the respective samples.
+We will analyze these images with regard to (i) fluorescence intensity of the individual NV centers, (ii) the density of NV centers, i.e. the $\text{N}\rightarrow \text{NV}$ conversion yield, and (iii) the background fluorescence intensity~$I_B$.
+Luminescence peaks (NV centers) of the fluorescence image are identified by points, which are maxima within a $\SI{0.3}{\micro\meter} \times \SI{0.3}{\micro\meter}$ environment and a luminescence well above the background luminescence $I_B$.
 The fluorescence intensity $I^{(k)}$ of individual NV centers is calculated by subtracting the background luminescence from the respective peak luminescence $I_{max}$ according to $I^{(k)}=I^{(k)}_{max}-I_B$.
-The resulting distribution of intensities (Fig. \ref{fig:confocalscans}e) is bimodal, which we attribute to individual (low-countrate peak) and multiple, bunched (high-countrate peak) NV centers within a confocal volume.
+Looking at the histogram of the luminescence intensities $I^{(k)}$ (Fig. \ref{fig:confocalscans}e) we find a bimodal distribution.
+As we can only distinguish NV centers with a separation greater than the confocal volume, we attribute the peaks to individual (low-countrate) and pairs of (high-countrate) NV centers within the acquired resolution.
 This distribution was fitted to two Lorentzian peaks.
-In order to calculate the overall yield $\eta$, a linear model was established, relating $N / N_0$ and $a_2 = A_2 / (A_1 + A_2)$ using synthetic data obeying Poisson statistics, with the true number of NV centers $N$, the number of identified peaks $N_0$ and the respective integrated areas of the Lorentzian curves $A_i$.
-The mean fluorescence intensity $I$ of the NV centers was determined by the center of the fitted low-countrate peak, the second peak is ignored for the analysis of $I$.
+In order to calculate the overall yield $\eta$, a linear model was established, relating $N / N_0$ and $a_2 = A_2 / (A_1 + A_2)$ using synthetic data of randomly distributed NV centers, with the true number of NV centers $N$, the number of identified peaks $N_0$ and the respective integrated areas of the Lorentzian curves $A_i$.
+With the assumption that the first peak is only attributed to single NV centers, we determine the mean fluorescence intensity $I$ of individual NV centers by the center of this peak, ignoring data points from the second peak.
 The result of this analysis is presented in table~\ref{tab:fluorescence} and leads to the following results: